PLEP A, PLEP B, PLEP What?

 In your next IEP meeting try asking your child’s TEAM some questions to help understand what is really needed on that bullet list.
 To help with that, the DOE has broken up the randomness of the bullet list into four sections.
-Setting, presentation, timing/scheduling and response.
-Not all districts have started to do this, but knowing these four sections are going to help you understand what accommodations your child really needs.
+Setting, presentation, timing/scheduling, and response.
+Not all districts have started to do this but knowing these four sections are going to help you understand what accommodations your child really needs.

 PLEP A: General Curriculum

 Where will my child do work or take tests?
 Does my child need a quieter less distracting environment when taking tests?
 Some teachers may mention that an aide will take a small group right outside the classroom or a different room for a quieter environment.
-That is an accommodation and needs to be placed on the accommodation page under setting.
-Other accommodations: sit next to a positive peer model, sit next to teacher when given instruction.
+That is an accommodation and needs to be placed on the accommodation page under the setting.
+Other accommodations: sit next to a positive peer model, sit next to the teacher when given instruction.

 Does my child get overwhelmed with a lot of problems on one page?
 Does my child need more space for written responses?
 Does my child get confused with written directions?
 If your child’s teacher responded yes to these questions some accommodations listed in the presentation section could be, limit problems on a page, break up written responses to allow ample room for response, give examples of problems with answers for better understanding.
-Other accommodations: completed study guides, provide completed models of assignments and audio books instead of reading text.
+Other accommodations: completed study guides provide completed models of assignments and audiobooks instead of reading text.